Class 5

 Trips, visits and residentials:

-Autumn term: Visit to the National Space centre in Leicester.
+Autumn term: Visit to the Sherwood Observatory Monday 6th October.

-Horticultural show, Harvest, Bikeability and the KS2 Carol Service.
+Horticultural show, Flintham show, Harvest, Bikeability and the KS2 Carol Service.

 Helping KS1 with potted sports, sports day and the KS2 summer performance.